Nathaniel-Fernandes/mage_algorithm_data/README.md

 # MAGE
 The goal of our work is to “design an open-source algorithm that calculates MAGE more accurately than existing algorithms and enables easy exploration of the data through a visual display”.
-This repository holds the intuition, implementation, and code to reproduce graphics and results in the associated paper: [Link to be added].
+This repository holds the intuition, implementation, and code to reproduce graphics and results in the associated paper: [Mean Amplitude of Glycemic Excursions, a Measure of Diabetic Instability](https://diabetesjournals.org/diabetes/article/19/9/644/3599/Mean-Amplitude-of-Glycemic-Excursions-a-Measure-of).

 More specifically, you can find: